 Steve Edwards, Founder and Principal, LEED AP

 Steve Edwards is an entrepreneur committed to pursuing innovation through sustainable development and alternative energy platforms.
-He is a founder and principal of Rethink Development – a developer of modern green buildings and alternative energy projects.
+He is a founder and principal of Rethink Development.
+He leads the Los Angeles and Bay Area development practice.

 At REthink Edwards bridges the gap between the real estate industry’s past and its bright “green” and high performance technology driven future.
 Edwards’ mission is to prove into practice how green high performance technologies, measures, and practices positively affect the bottom line and have substantial environmental and human benefits that will likely even outpace the significant financial advantages of employing sustainable building practices.
 He is responsible for creating financial and decision based frameworks, methods, and tools to help building owners, managers, and operators make the most out of their built and energy environment.
 Edwards speaks and contributes on the financial aspects of green building and renewable energy for various organizations.